Skip to main content

 Key advantages of Ninna UI over Chakra UI for your next project.

-Zero runtime theming — CSS-only vs Chakra's JavaScript ThemeProvider
+Zero runtime theming - CSS-only vs Chakra's Panda CSS token system

 Tailwind CSS v4 native - use utility classes alongside components